Work Injury Damages Claim Calculator

 • Pain and suffering, and more.

-The purpose of pain and suffering compensation is to address the non-economic aspects of a workplace injury.
+The purpose of pain and suffering compensation is to address the non-economic aspects of a workplace injury, such as emotional distress.
 That’s because injuries affect more than just your physical body.

-Under Queensland personal injury law, compensation calculations can include an amount for non-economic loss, such as pain and suffering, including:
+Under Queensland personal injury law, compensation calculations can include an amount for non-economic loss, such as pain and suffering, which can include the following:

 • Physical pain and discomfort: such as ongoing pain, limited mobility, and even discomfort during recovery or medical treatments.